Test library with function discovery in C.

 with following format:

-To set the failure handler, use the macro
+void handler_function(void *);To set the failure handler, use the macro

-SET_TEST_FAILURE_HANDLER(HANDLER, HANDLER_ARG)
+SET_TEST_FAILURE_HANDLER(HANDLER, HANDLER_ARG).

-is invoked, HANDLER_ARG
+When HANDLER is invoked, HANDLER_ARG is

 passed as argument.
-Here is an example where HANDLER_ARG
+Here is an example where HANDLER_ARG is

-a FILE *
+a FILE *.

 // Custom function that closes a FILE